-Hello LCI Students!
-My role as Career Practitioner is to provide you with information about career planning and bring you an awareness about post-secondary options that are available (work, apprenticeship, college and university).
+It is our hope that is webpage will provide you with information about career planning and bring you an awareness about post-secondary options that are available (work, apprenticeship, college and university).

-By meeting with me, you can access tools and participate in activities that will help you make a more informed decision about life after high school.
-Sample activities we may engage in are as follows:
+Through this website you can access tools that will help you make a more informed decisions about life after high school.
+Some Examples Include:

 - assessing goals

 - using career exploration tools to assess interests and strengths

 - choosing appropriate high school courses to reach your goals

 LCI Career Newsletter - December 2019